Radheshyam00/ImageAnalyzer00/README.md

 ---

-## 📄 License
+## License

 This project is licensed under the [BSD 3-Clause License](LICENSE) - see the LICENSE file for details.

 ---

-## 🆘 Support
+## Support

 If you encounter any issues or have questions:

-- 📧 Open an issue on [GitHub Issues](https://github.com/Radheshyam00/ImageAnalyzer00/issues)
+- Open an issue on [GitHub Issues](https://github.com/Radheshyam00/ImageAnalyzer00/issues)
-- 💬 Check existing issues for solutions
+- Check existing issues for solutions
-- 📖 Review the documentation
+- Review the documentation

 ---

 <div align="center">

-**Made with ❤️ for the cybersecurity and digital forensics community**
+**Made with dedication for the cybersecurity and digital forensics community**

-⭐ Star this repository if you find it helpful!
+Star this repository if you find it helpful!

 </div>